adipolak/confluent-e2e-use-cases/README.md

-# Confluent End to End Horizontal Use-Cases on.
+# Confluent End-to-End horizontal use-cases
 Welcome to the practical and impactful world of data streaming with Confluent technologies.
 This repo features real use-cases of streaming application, ranging from operational analytics, control planes and real time machine learning inferencing which would help you _put the pieces together_ of your applications!